uviclibraries/genai-notebooklm/7-k-12-educators.md

 two columns: Similarities | Differences.
 ```

 > **Teaching tip:** Have students predict similarities and differences **before running the prompt**.
-Compare their predictions to Google Notebook's output.
+Compare their predictions to Gemini Notebook's output.
 >   — where did they agree?
->   - Where did Google Notebook miss something students caught?
+>   - Where did Gemini Notebook miss something students caught?

 ### Venn diagram prompt:
 ```